Peter-G-Stone/proj-photo-feed/photo-feed-react/notes/notes.md

+Saturday Mar2 8:30PM
+  still not getting join table pics_users right. jeez.

+Saturday Mar2 7:18PM
+  def need to redo association between users and pics to use a join table

 Saturday Mar2 2:23PM
   add another feature dang it
   haven't ensured that usernames are unique... checkout how validations on rails side would interact with json responses? - I imagine it would return a clear error message. maybe validate the email that way too dummy